Sovrient

 How This Answers All Three Problems

-P1Single Point of Failure → Eliminated.
+P1Single Point of Failure Exposure → Reduced.
 Single-source events (SINGLE_SOURCE) are excluded from GUL.
 If only one network reports an event, it does not enter the financial calculation — regardless of magnitude.
-10-year backfill identified $5,300,000.00 in false payouts that corroboration would have prevented.
+10-year backfill identified $5,300,000.00 in false payouts that corroboration would likely have prevented under these declared rules.

-P2No Reproducibility → Solved.
+P2No Reproducibility → Addressed.
 The corroboration record is deterministic.
 Same inputs, same tolerance parameters, same matching algorithm → same confirmed/rejected classification.
-The replay hash 8f6894ab…9651 is identical across independent runs.
-3,221 days.
-Zero drift.
+The replay hash sync pending is identical across independent runs. -- days.
+Zero computational variance (DT0) under declared scope.

-P3Trust Without Evidence → Replaced.
+P3Trust Without Evidence → Reduced.
 Quantified agreement metrics (km, sec, Δmag) are preserved as sealed artifacts — not just a pass/fail flag.
 The corroboration record is Ed25519 signed and SHA-256 hashed before any loss calculation runs.
-The proof exists before anyone has a reason to dispute it.
+The evidence exists before downstream dispute processes begin.

 Three Problems.